FOR IMMEDIATE RELEASE:

 Awards for National Flight Instructor, Aviation Technician, and FAASTeam Rep of the year to be presented by the FAA at AirVenture

-These awards highlight the important leadership roles these individuals play in promoting safety, education, and professionalism throughout the aviation industry.
+These awards highlight the vital leadership roles these individuals play in promoting safety, education, and professionalism throughout the aviation industry.

-“It gives me great pleasure to announce the names of the National Honorees for the 2022 General Aviation Awards,” says GA Awards Board Chair Sandya Narayanswami, “These awards highlight the critical roles that committed individuals play in promoting aviation safety and education,” she added, “The Board and our many generous sponsors are pleased that these outstanding aviation professionals will receive public recognition of their extraordinary accomplishments before their peers at AirVenture.”
+“It is an honor to announce the names of the 2023 General Aviation Awards National Honorees” says GA Awards Board Chair Sandya Narayanswami, “These important, historic awards highlight the critical role played by accomplished individuals in building a culture solidly based on aviation safety and education,” she added, “The Board and our many sponsors are pleased that these outstanding aviation professionals will receive public recognition before their peers at AirVenture.”